-Further assessment was made possible when Forster Roofing used the mathematical model to create plans for a new factory unit.
+Further assessment was made possible when Forster Group used the mathematical model to create plans for a new factory unit.
 This exercise allowed assessment of the model’s ability to represent a smaller production system using the developed functionality and limitations of the modelling tool.

 - A modelling exercise to outline the process involved in using the model and conducting the assessment

 - An assessment scenario which helped to explain and detail the system to be modelled

 - Collating all relevant data inputs/outputs and assumptions for the scenario

 - Outputs from the model and modelling exercise

 The modelling process began with a discussion covering previous work carried out around Forster Group’s requirements, formulation and definition of the system processes required and the specification and gathering of relevant data to support the system scenario and mathematical model inputs.

 It also involved discussion and agreement of model assumptions at system conception to validate the system process and operational parameters and agreement on the level and type of mathematical model outputs.

 At the next stage the modeller entered data to generate specified model data outputs.
 This involved making a number of assumptions, relating for example to the equipment that would need to be in place and the use and management of materials and product.